harendra-kumar/concise-haskell/libs/template-haskell.rst

 representation of the source program as a data structure.
 It is represented as a tree data structure (Abstract Syntax Tree or AST) with each node representing a specific construct in the concrete syntax.
-The abstract syntax tree is represented as an ADT in Haskell.
+The abstract syntax tree is represented as an ADT (Algebraic Data Types) in Haskell.

 A template Haskell expression (splice) is first compiled and then run to evaluate it to Haskell's abstract syntax and the resulting AST entity is